fjbasedow/STAT545_participation/README.md

-# Exploration
+# STAT 545 Participation Repo

-This repo is part of a STAT 545 exercise to explore GitHub and markdown.
+This repo contains files from the participation in STAT 545.